sdsc/cluster-guide/quickstart/README.md

 First you must ``cd`` into the directory of the roll

 ```
-	cd /state/partition1/triton/src/roll/scar
+	cd /state/partition1/triton/src/roll/intel
 ```

 <!--
 ..
 Mentioned before that specific rolls should not be mentioned.
 In
-	particular, the scar roll is very specific to SDSC and should probably not be used as an example here.
+	particular, the intel roll is very specific to SDSC and should probably not be used as an example here.
 A more 'generic' roll might be a better choice (ie. intel).
 -->